Shubham0202/car-rental-project/README.md

 3. **Configure Database Connection**:

-   - Update the `config.php` file located in the `includes` directory with your database credentials.
+   - Update the `connect.php` file located in the `root` directory with your database credentials.

 4. **Start the Server**:

-   - Start a PHP server (e.g., using XAMPP, WAMP, or MAMP).
+   - Start a PHP server (e.g., using XAMPP).

 5. **Access the Application**: